Knee Pain from Lifting Weights: Causes, Treatment, Prevention

 Root Cause #2: Magnesium Deficiency

 Calcium helps muscles contract.
 Magnesium helps muscles relax.
 When the body has excess calcium (which is often the case), muscles cannot relax and remain tense.
-When a muscle is tense, it pulls and puts tension on the tendons and joints, which inflames the tendons and causes pain, in this case – knee pain.
+When a muscle is tense, it pulls and puts tension on the tendons and joints, which inflames the tendons and causes pain, in this case – discomfort in the knee.

 Magnesium also dissolves calcium and prevents the calcification of soft tissues.
 Calcification occurs when there is excess calcium in the body.
 Calcification hardens soft tissues like tendons and muscles.
-In this case, calcification of the quadriceps muscle and tendon leads to quadriceps tendonitis, patellar tendonitis, and knee pain.
+In this case, calcification of the quadriceps muscle and tendon leads to quadriceps tendonitis and patellar tendonitis.

 40% of magnesium in the body is found in the muscles.
 Twitching muscles, muscle cramps and muscle spasms are signs of low magnesium levels in the body.